 Children aged 0-18 and seniors aged 65+, may use their MSP Personal Health Number (PHN) to receive free annual eye examinations.
 Routine eye examinations for individuals between 19-64 years old are NOT covered by MSP.
-However, all medically required eye examinations provided by an ophthalmologist or optometrist are still covered by MSP for all age groups.
+However, all medically required eye examinations provided by an ophthalmologist or optometrist are still covered for all MSP beneficiaries.